ADHO/dhconvalidator/README.md

 odt), the TEI version, integrated media files and a HTML version of the submission.

+## Overview of the process

+1. ConfTool is set up by the Local Organizers
+2. Contributors log into ConfTool to make their initial submission for review.
+3. On acceptance, contributors prepare the final version of their submission in a word processor of their choice
+4. ConValidator is set up by the Local Organizers to run on a server, and connected to ConfTool; see here: https://github.com/ADHO/dhconvalidator and here: https://www.conftool.net/ctforum/index.php?topic=368.0;wap2
+5. Then, contributors log onto the ConValidator webservice with their ConfTool credentials.
+They need to be given a link to the entry point.
+6. There, they select the submission they would like to prepare and download the DOCX or ODT template file they need.
+The template contains some metadata (title, authors) and as formatting styles (DH-Heading1, DH-Blockquote, DH-Default, etc.)
+7. They transfer their text into the template as plain text, applying the formatting styles as applicable.
+They insert images.
+They insert the bibliographical references in the appropriate section of the template.
+8. They upload their ODT or DOCX file into the ConValidator, where they can check the conversion and execute the conversion to the DHC format.
+They download the DHC file from the ConValidator.
+This is essentially a ZIP archive containing their original OCT/DOCX file, an HTML rendering and an XML-TEI rendering, plus a folder with the image files, properly renamed).
+9. The DHC file is what contributors upload into ConfTool as their final submission.
+10. Local Organizers receive the DHC files, use the HTML version for the online publication of the abstracts and the XML-TEI files for archiving and for production of the Book of Abstracts, using this service: https://github.com/ADHO/TEI-to-PDF

 ## Installation

 Take the latest [WAR file release]